Part one is about optimism

 Today I am not so sure.

 My conviction in the value of evidence is shaken if evidence erodes optimism.
-It flawed completely if optimists mostly ignore the facts.
+It is flawed completely if optimists mostly ignore the facts.
 If the glass half empty people don’t want to hear any evidence because it depresses them even more and the glass half full people are too busy getting on with fulfilling their hope, it means that nobody is listening.

 Deaf ears indeed.